 WHAT TO SEE IN MADRID: THE CASON DEL BUEN RETIRO

-What to see in Madrid.
+What to do in Madrid.
 A few steps away from the Prado Museum there’s the Casón del Buen Retiro, that is to say the ballroom of the ancient royal palace, which houses the special section of the Prado Museum, with its 19th–century art collection.

 READ ALSO: my practical advice on how to plan your first visit to the Prado Museum.